Introduction

 Audit Trails

-• Track Changes: Keep an eye on modifications to records and fields by using audit trails.
+- Track Changes: Monitor modifications to records and fields using audit trails.

-• Compliance Reporting: Produce audit reports in order to ensure compliance.
+- Compliance Reporting: Produce audit reports to ensure compliance with relevant regulations and standards.

 Solving Typical Record Problems